ClemensRichterr/Install-WindowsUpdatesOnServers/README.md

 ### Hints

-- The [PSWindowsUpdate](https://www.powershellgallery.com/packages/PSWindowsUpdate) module does not have to be preinstalled.
+- The [PSWindowsUpdate](https://www.powershellgallery.com/packages/PSWindowsUpdate) module does not have to be preinstalled on the servers which are running the script.
 My script checks if it is available.
-If it is not available, you will be prompted to install it
+If it is not available it will copy the module from a network location.
 - My script installs the Windows Updates with the following [PSWindowsUpdate](https://www.powershellgallery.com/packages/PSWindowsUpdate) parameters (this can be adjusted if necessary, just like the whole script):
   - `-AcceptAll` All available updates will be installed